 Pregnancy started noticeably affecting my climbing and exercise in the 2nd trimester.
 As much as I researched, there's very little information about exercise during pregnancy for women who were at a high level of fitness before their pregnancy started.
-The reaction to my activity level from other climbers was generally "hell yeah!" but I took many a stare, comment, or question from those who didn't know me or understand climbing.
-I also felt more than capable of exercising beyond media and general pregnancy guidelines.

 In this article, I address the research I did about exercise during pregnancy, physiological changes during pregnancy, and give a rundown of how I tailored my exercise.